DamianRubio/bookpaths/README.md

-# Book Paths
+# BookPaths

-Book Paths is a knowledge platform where users can share what they think might be a bookpath to master some subject.
+BookPaths is a knowledge platform where users can share what they think might be a bookpath to master some subject.
 Its usage is recommended for people that has a learning approach based on reading.

 A bookpath is a series of ordered steps through reading material that will guide a person to master a subject it is interested in.

 ---

 ## Functionalities

+**Home page**: The homepage of the app will have an infinite scroll that will be filled with the recent bookpath submissions in chronological order.

 **Profile**: Registered users have a profile from where they can see the bookpaths that they are following and how the bookpaths that they have added are performing.
 The profile works as a control panel and not as a social network profile as users are not allowed to see other people profiles.
 The profile has the following sections (displayed as tabs):